High-achieving women often encounter a frustrating paradox: their success can feel like a roadblock to finding love.

 This trend is exacerbated by women’s high standards for a mate: their choosiness dramatically shrinks the effective pool of eligible men.
 This leaves just a few survivors—men of reasonable social status, with adequate self-confidence and good resource potential, who are willing to commit—over whom women then compete.

-6. For Many Men, Looks Trump Success
+6. For Many Men, Looks & Youth Trump Success

 On average: